TobikoData/sqlmesh/docs/concepts/configs.md

 This time format uses python format codes. https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes.

-### backfill_concurrent_tasks
-The number of concurrent tasks used for model backfilling during plan application.
-Default: 1.

-### ddl_concurrent_tasks
-The number of concurrent tasks used for DDL operations (table / view creation, deletion, etc).
-Default: 1.

-### evaluation_concurrent_tasks
-The number of concurrent tasks used for model evaluation when running with the built-in scheduler.
-Default: 1.

 ### users
 A list of users that can be used for approvals/notifications.